top of page

 Why do we place our puppies under contract?

 Simply put, contracts help us protect the wellbeing of our puppies and the future of our breeding program.
-They’re not about control – they’re about care.
-We’re deeply committed to the dogs we bring into the world and the breed we are developing, and our contracts reflect that passion.
+They’re not about control – they’re about welfare and care.
+We’re deeply committed to the dogs we bring into the world and our contracts reflect that passion.

-Our agreements were created in consultation with a respected legal team, and while we’ve only ever needed to enforce them in a few cases, they’ve been successful when needed.
-This has given peace of mind to the many wonderful puppy families who value knowing their pup comes from a breeder who takes responsibility seriously.
+Our agreements were created in consultation with a respected legal team, and while we’ve only ever needed to enforce them in a few cases, they’ve been successful when tested.
+This has given peace of mind to the many wonderful puppy families who value knowing their pup comes from a breeder who takes their responsibility seriously.
+We stand behind our word with honour.

 Over the past 20+ years, we’ve dedicated significant time, effort and resources to our breeding program.
 This isn’t just a hobby to us – it’s a lifelong passion, and the dogs we breed are truly part of our legacy.

-While the vast majority of our puppy families do the right thing, sadly, a small number have broken agreements.
-Our contracts are very reasonable, and if you’re honest about desexing your dog or breeding matters, there’s never anything to worry about.
+Our contracts are very reasonable, and if you’re honest and not acting deceptively, there’s never anything to worry about.

 We are very careful about where our puppies go.
-Once, we discovered a buyer who had over 40 Labradors despite claiming to have just six – this is exactly the kind of situation we strive to prevent.
-We’re strongly against unethical breeding, puppy farming, poor living conditions, and people putting profit before animal welfare.
+Once, we discovered a puppy buyer who had over 40 Labradors despite claiming to have just six.
+This this is exactly the kind of situation we strive to prevent.
+We’re strongly against unethical breeding, puppy farming, cruel living conditions, and people putting profit before the welfare of animals.

 It’s also important to understand that we are not a commercial breeder.
 Breeding for us is about improving the breed, not producing pups for the sake of it.
 We believe in QUALITY over QUANTITY.

-We spend a lot of time planning our breeding program, aiming to create top quality dogs.
-We carefully consider structure, pedigree, temperament, health, behaviour, and overall balance – it’s a complex and costly process, but one we’re proud to uphold.
+We spend a lot of time planning our breeding program, aiming to create top quality dogs and improving each generation we develop.
+We carefully consider structure, pedigree, temperament, health, behaviour, and overall balance – it’s a complex process, but one we’re proud to uphold.

 We're extremely cautious about selling intact puppies now.
-Sadly, some people try to mimic our program for profit, and we want no part in a “fad” culture that treats animals like trends.
+Sadly, some are trying to mimic our program for profit.
+We want no part in a “fad” culture that treats animals like trends.
 We want our dogs to be valued family members, not breeding commodities.

 Should an owner ever be unable to keep their puppy, we are always here to help rehome it or welcome it back, ensuring it gets the best future possible.